clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Using environment variables
 ---------------------------

-By default the container listens on the primary container IP address, but if required, some parameters can be provided as environment variables using `--env`.
+The container listens on the primary container IP address, but if required, some parameters can be provided as environment variables using `--env`.

 * `CASSANDRA_CLUSTER_NAME`  Cassandra cluster name, by default `Cassandra Cluster`
 * `CASSANDRA_LISTEN_ADDRESS`  Cassandra listen address